milouuu3/Building-Energy-Consumption-Time-Series/README.md

 # Building-Energy-Consumption-Time-Series
-This repository contains the experiment notebooks and framework for my bachelor thesis about Imputation on Building Energy Time Series Time Series data.
+This repository contains the experiment notebooks and custom built-in framework for my bachelor thesis about imputation on building energy time series data.

 # Experiments
 - Masked by MCAR (20%)